agama-project/agama/rust/README.md

 * Handling the auto-installation profiles.
 * Triggering the *probing* and the *installation* processes.

+Agama DBus API is also a work in progress, but it is already used by Agama.

 ## Installation

 You can grab the [RPM package](https://build.opensuse.org/package/show/YaST:Head:Agama/agama-cli) from